oracle-livelabs/developer/json-duality-adb-free/sql-extended/sql-extended.md

 ## Task 2: Update and replace a document by ID

 1. In the last lab, you were able to replace a document with the OBJECT\_ID through the duality view.
 You are able to get the same functionality with the SQL table.
-Copy the code and click **Run Script**.
+Clear the worksheet, copy the code below and click **Run Script**.

     ```
     <copy>